Great Harvest®

 Training & Support

-The brand provides a comprehensive 293-hour training curriculum designed to prepare the two individuals included in the initial franchise fee for launch and early operations.
-The program includes on-site launch assistance as operational readiness support, and franchisees are responsible for travel and living expenses as well as any additional fees for on-site support.
+Great Harvest provides a comprehensive 333-hour training curriculum designed to prepare two individuals for launch.
+The program includes on-site launch support for operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance carries additional fees.

 Franchisee Stability